anaseto/gofrundis/testdata/data/format.markdown

 Some text.
 More text.
 More:

-- And textit: That's it.
+- And textit: That’s it.

 <!-- -->